BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_OutputOption

-The **Tabular** datasheet can be found under the **Output Options** tab and provides the option to generate a fire statistics table of simulation outputs.
+The **Tabular** datasheet can be found under the **Output Options** node and provides the option to generate a fire statistics table of simulation outputs.

 ### **Fire Statistics Table**